 Scott-Moncrieff says that Scomo evolved into the UK’s first virtual firm quite by chance.

 “The concept of a virtual business didn’t really exist in 1987.
-I started working from home because I began to focus on mental health and human rights law and simply didn’t need an office – most of my clients were in hospital, and because they couldn’t leave or even make phone calls at that time I had to go and visit them.”
+I started working from home because I began to focus on human rights law and simply didn’t need an office – most of my clients were in hospital, and because they couldn’t leave or even make phone calls at that time I had to go and visit them.”
 The firm began to form into the first virtual firm when she later partnered with solicitor Anthony Harbour, who specialised in cases of children detained in psychiatric hospital, and who similarly didn’t need an office.

 “Anthony and I worked independently and together, though at that point we were only connected by telephone and fax.
 But gradually, as word of mouth spread, more people wanted to work with us.
 I wanted to expand the firm by bringing on talent but wanted to keep our structure – so I devised a model where Scomo fee earners would essentially work as consultants.”